liukai1919/SQL-Project/starting_with_data.md

 	units_sold,
 	channelgrouping
 FROM
-	( SELECT DISTINCT timeonsite, units_sold, channelgrouping FROM analytics where units_sold is not null ) WHERE
+	( SELECT DISTINCT timeonsite, units_sold, channelgrouping FROM analytics where units_sold is not null )  -- speed up the query
+WHERE
 	timeonsite IS NOT NULL
 ORDER BY